AiraMed copy

 Digital radiography of the chest p.a. or a.p.

-It is with great pleasure that we present CoLumbo, an AI software for MRI of the lumbar spine.
+It is with great pleasure that we present CoLumbo, an AI assistant for MRI of the lumbar spine.

 CoLumbo saves time and increases accuracy in the detection of the most common pathologies of the lumbar spine.